Get

 The obvious change you might see in a pregnant dog is swelling of the abdomen, particularly in lean dogs, though this change is often not seen until the final few weeks.
 This swelling is likely to make the dog look rounder, and if the dog is a healthy weight to begin with, she may lose her narrow waist when viewed from above.

-Abdominal swelling is not a reliable indicator of pregnancy, however, and there are many other health conditions that can cause abdominal swelling, so if you are not sure your dog is (or should be) pregnant, they should be examined by your vet, particularly if the swelling has occurred rapidly.
+Abdominal swelling is not a reliable indicator of pregnancy, however, and there are many other health conditions that can cause abdominal swelling, so if you are not sure your dog is (or should be) pregnant, they should be examined by a vet, particularly if the swelling has occurred rapidly.

 Another potential cause of a swollen abdomen in a bitch following their season is a uterine infection, called Pyometra.
 The uterus fills with pus and can cause the abdomen to appear swollen.
 Dogs with pyometra will usually show other signs of illness such as increased thirst, lethargy, and inappetence.
 This is a life-threatening condition and needs to be treated, usually with an ovariohysterectomy (spay).